 Instructors can schedule one hour Library orientation sessions for their classes on topics covering our catalog, databases (with full text journals), online search strategies and more; we will gladly tailor a research session towards your assignment or course goals.
 Call the Library at 303.797.5726 two weeks in advance to set up a Library instruction class or fill out our Request a Research/Information Literacy Class form online and submit it electronically.

 Usually designated by faculty, the Reserve Collection contains course specific materials located at the circulation desk.
 These materials are for use by students in the Library only.
 While some overnight checkout formats are available, short-term checkout from thirty minutes to two hours is the norm.
-For your convenience, you can print the Reserve Request Form ahead of time.
+For your convenience, you can print the Reserve Request Form or Electronic Reserve Form ahead of time.
 Just bring that form and the reserve items to the circulation desk.
 Please allow Library staff 24 hours to process the material.
+See our course reserve policy for more information.

 Open Educational Resources